stonepros/stone/doc/dev/stonex.rst

-The monitor validates the authorizer by decrypting the auth_ticket with ``mon_secret`` and confirming that it says this principal is who they say they are in the CephxAuthorizer fields.
+The monitor validates the authorizer by decrypting the auth_ticket with ``mon_secret`` and confirming that it says this principal is who they say they are in the StonexAuthorizer fields.
 Note that the nonce random bytes aren't used here (the field exists for Phase III below).

 Assuming all is well, the authorizer can generate service tickets